flaneurette/UX.js/README.md

 An example showing the :grow attribute, to grow elements dynamically on scroll into view.
 #### UX-animate.html
 An example showing the :animate attribute, to dynamically animate objects.
-#### UX-cascade.html
-An example showing the :cascade attribute, to dynamically layer objects.
 #### UX-fetch.html
 An example fetching unique JSON and displaying it.
 #### UX-lazyload.html